sipho-ctrl/WEBDEV-Part-One/README.md

 - Edge (latest version)

 ## Responsive Design Evidence
-*[Add your screenshots here showing desktop, tablet, and mobile views]*

 ## Business Proposal Summary
 Adnil Kota Hub is a newly established restaurant at Louis Building, 80 Oliver Tambo Road, Bloemfontein.
 The website provides a professional online presence to showcase their kota offerings and attract customers.